 Mineral property acquisition, exploration and development expenditures are deferred until the properties are placed into production, sold, impaired or abandoned.
 These deferred costs will be amortized over the estimated useful life of the properties following commencement of production, or written-down if the properties are allowed to lapse, are impaired, or are abandoned.
-The deferred costs associated with each property for years ended June 30, 2020 and 2019 are summarized in the tables below:
+The deferred costs associated with each property for the year ended June 30, 2021 and 2020 are summarized in the tables below: